 Identify recent events or situations that mirror the emotions in your dream attacks.
 Does someone in your life mirror the attacker?
 Did you recently feel emotionally violated even if not physically attacked?
 Dreams use symbolism to process waking life so context matters.

-See also Spiritual Meaning Of Counting Money In Dreams
+See also The Spiritual Meaning Of Combing Hair In A Dream

 Resolve inner conflicts